'RuPaul's Drag Race' Season 11, Episode 2: Kahanna Montrese Speaks Out

-'RuPaul's Drag Race' Season 11, Episode 2: Kahanna Montrese Speaks Out!
-(Exclusive)
+'RuPaul's Drag Race' Exit Interview: Kahanna Montrese Reveals How the Show 'Changed Me Completely' (Exclusive)

 Warning!
 Spoilers below for this week's all-new episode of "RuPaul's Drag Race."
 If you haven't watched yet, fix that, then come back and read for more from this week's eliminated queen!

-The queens headed to Hollywood for their first acting challenge on Thursday's all-new episode of RuPaul's Drag Race, but one casting couch ingenue just didn't have what it takes!
+The queens headed to Hollyw.od for their first acting challenge on Thursday's all-new episode of RuPaul's Drag Race, but one casting couch ingenue just didn't have what it takes!

 With Soju (and her cyst) sent packing, Brooke Lynn Hytes was riding high after winning the season's first maxi-challenge last week, which left Scarlet Envy looking a little green.
-Ultimately, however, the spotlight fell once again to Silky Nutmeg Ganache, who led the queens in a round of "Bang, Marry, Kill," only to learn that a good percentage of the werk room would off her if given the chance.
+It wasn't long before the spotlight once again fell on Silky Nutmeg Ganache, however, who led the queens in a round of "Bang, Marry, Kill," only to learn that a good percentage of the werk room would off her if given the chance.

-For this week's mini-challenge, the queens were given 15 minutes to get into quick drag for a celebrity photobomb of Mama Ru's choosing.
+For this week's mini-challenge, the queens were given 15 minutes to get into quick drag for a celebrity photobomb photoshoot, photographed by Mama Ru herself.
 Two winners were crowned -- Brooke Lynn Hytes for a fully-exposed split in front of the first family and Silky for stripping totally nude to catch a pass from Tom Brady -- and were chosen to be team captains for the week two maxi-challenge.

-The movie-themed maxi centered around two recent blockbusters, Black Panther and Get Out.
-For her team, Silky chose "all girls of color and one white girl" in Scarlet, to star in her rendition of Good God Girl, Get Out!, about a sinister family who... kidnaps drag queens?
+The movie-themed maxi centered around blockbusters, Black Panther and Get Out.
+For her team, Silky chose "all girls of color and one white girl," in Scarlet, to star in her rendition of Good God Girl, Get Out!, about a sinister family who...kidnaps drag queens?
 I think?
 (What is clear is that we'd love to see Miss Vanjie remake more of Bradley Whitford's filmography.)
-Meanwhile, Team Brooke Lynn spent most of their time prepping for Why It Gotta Be Black, Panther? talking trash on Silky, which Mama Ru promptly delivered to the other side.
+Meanwhile, Team Brooke Lynn spent most of their time prepping for Why It Gotta Be Black, Panther? talking trash on Silky, which Mama Ru promptly relayed to Silky.
 Attitude check!

-After some deliberating with judges Ross Mathews, Michelle Visage, and guests Bobby Moynihan and Sydelle Noel, Mama Ru announced that Kahanna Montrese and Mercedes Iman Diamond would be lip syncing for their lives to Britney Spears' "Work B**ch," after their runways looks failed to impress and their acting fell flat.
+After some deliberating with judges Ross Mathews, Michelle Visage, and guests Bobby Moynihan and Sydelle Noel, Mama Ru announced that Kahanna Montrese and Mercedes Iman Diamond would be lip syncing for their lives to Britney Spears' "Work B**ch."

 And the latest queen to sashay away was...

 Kahannah Montrese wasn't as lucky in her second lip sync in a row, heading home after the judges criticized her Aries ensemble for being too attainable for the everyday viewer.
-"I feel like I can do this," Noel noted of the look, which featured prominent dark horns atop a flowing yellow dress with an unexpected tearaway skirt.
+"I feel like I can do this," Noel noted of the look, comprised of horns affixed to a neon-yellow wig and a flowing yellow dress with a tearaway reveal that tore away a bit premature.

 Kahanna also explained that she thought her time on the show helped to "elevate" her drag and "put things in perspective."